 In 2013, the Tasmanian Forestry Agreement or ‘forest peace deal’ was signed, after years of historic negotiations between the forestry industry and conservation movement.
-356,000 hectares of Tasmania’s High Conservation Value (HCV) forests were earmarked for protection.
+356,000 hectares of High Conservation Value (HCV) forests were earmarked for protection in lutruwita / Tasmania.

 Tasmanian loggers received $420 million in taxpayer-funded compensation.
 Yet in 2014, Tasmania’s new Liberal government abandoned the deal.
 They reclassified the protected areas as Future Potential Production Forest, which became eligible for logging in April 2020.

-Tasmania’s forests are classified as High Conservation Value (HCV) because they are so old and rich in species.
+The forests of lutruwita / Tasmania are classified as High Conservation Value (HCV) because they are so old and rich in species.
 They also capture huge amounts of carbon and are spectacularly beautiful, the giant trees a draw for tourists.